-Based on a detailed review of growth patterns by the District, the number of customer EDUs are projected to experience a high growth of 10.0% per year from FY 2018 to FY 2021 and 2.45% in FY 2022.
+Based on a detailed review of growth patterns by the District, the number of customer EDUs are projected to remain flat with zero percent growth for the study period.
 Shown in Table 2-1 are the projected customer EDUs.

 Table 2-1 Number of Sewer Customer EDUs